Web Standards Sherpa : A Case Study

 I then began experimenting by resizing my browser window to determine a good width to make the layout more interesting.
-I determined that around 550 pixels was good point to have more than a single column layout.
+I determined that around 550 pixels was a good point to have more than a single-column layout.
 My main breakpoint was at 600 pixels.
-But I did not let that from keeping changing the layout where it seemed to work the best.
+But I did not let that keep me from changing the layout where it seemed to work the best.

 To keep the prominence of the current issue, I had it span two columns and conditionally loaded the teaser image.
-The other two feature use a
+The other two features use a

 display:table-cell to create two columns of equal height.